demensky/demensky.com/index.md

 **2016.12 — 2018.07.**

-Development, on the Angular framework, UI libraries of components and directives that were intended for use by developers from related teams.
+Development of UI libraries using Angular framework which include components and directives intended to be used by developers from the related teams.

 All components were developed using the `OnPush` strategy and immutable data.
 `<ng-template>` was actively used to customize components, which eliminated the